paging - Paging, page faults, and user virtual memory

 This window covers:

-A static pool of 32 extra 4 KiB page tables (extra_page_tables) handles post-boot mapping requests for addresses above 256 MiB.
-Each page table covers 4 MiB of virtual address space, so the pool can map up to 128 MiB of additional regions.
-This is enough for the 16 MiB kernel heap and the typical VESA framebuffer.
+A static pool of 128 extra 4 KiB page tables (extra_page_tables) handles post-boot mapping requests for addresses above 256 MiB.
+Each page table covers 4 MiB of virtual address space, so the pool can map up to 512 MiB of additional regions.
+The pool was grown from 32 to 128 so a high-resolution framebuffer, the SVGA II command FIFO, and the ACPI tables can all be mapped without silent truncation — a partial framebuffer map previously caused a #PF on the first present at 1080p.

 Requests that fall within the 256 MiB large-page window are detected by checking the PAGE_LARGE flag in the relevant PDE and silently skipped.